srogers47/Trulia-Web-Scraper/README.md

 # Trulia-Web-Scraper
-See tests/ for early stages of dev.
+Currently in early stages of development.
+See tests/